Vizzuality/cartoset/README.markdown

 7. Go through the setup wizard and when you finish it, you will have your cartoset project configured!

-8. Customize your cartoset project, adding some css styles and givint it some love!
+8. Customize your cartoset project, adding some css styles and giving it some love!